KiloProjects/Kilonova/docs/test-guide.md

 # Grader

-* Must be named `grader.cpp` and added as a private attachment.
+* Must be named `grader.cpp` and added as a private attachment (NOTE: since 2023-03-13) with the `exec` toggle checked.
 * It must contain the main function.
-* It can include other header files included as public (if they contain functions the user must implement/use) attachments.
+* It can include other header files included as public (if they contain functions the user must implement/use) attachments (NOTE: since 2023-03-13) with the `exec` toggle checked.
-* Optionally, a sample grader can be added as a public attachment to make local testing easier.
-Keep in mind it must be prefixed with an underscore.
+* Optionally, a sample grader can be added as a public attachment to make local testing easier. **Keep in mind it must not have the `exec` toggle**.
+In the past it had to be prefixed with an underscore.
 * Custom graders are usually used alongside custom checkers.
 * **If the input the grader reads must remain a secret, it is recommended you read it from a file and overwrite it before you call any of the user's functions.**
 * **In some situations to preserve the integrity of the function calls, you might want to print a secret message (random string or hash of input) using the grader and check it before reading anything else using the custom checker.**